topeterk/HitCounterManager/README.md

 The mark with all further lines will be replaced with the JavaScript equivalent of the application's current data.
 This happens until the **HITCOUNTER_LIST_END** text mark is reached.
 This way you are 100% free in the design of your hit counter.

-## Something is missing, annoying, can be improvent or you just found a bug?
+## Anything is missing, something is annoying/can be improved or you just found a bug?
 Message me via GitHub / e-mail or simply open an issue and I will try to help you out.

 ## Special thanks